 Financing Activities.
-For the year ended December 31, 2012, financing activities consisted of \$33,333 of proceeds from the exercise of stock options and net proceeds of \$2,468,250 resulting from the Company offering a 25% discount to warrant holders during May and June 2012 as an inducement to exercise their warrants for cash.
-For the year ended December 31, 2011, financing activities consisted of \$5,000 of proceeds from the exercise of stock options.
+There were no financing activities during the year ended December 31, 2013.
+For the year ended December 31, 2012, financing activities consisted of \$33,333 of proceeds from the exercise of stock options and net proceeds of \$2,468,250 resulting from the Company offering a 25% discount to warrant holders during May and June 2012 as an inducement to exercise their warrants.